Timelordlulu/Blog/_posts/2024-09-14-privacy-policy.md

 Our app collects the following information:

 - Your Instagram ID (provided by you)
-- Information about posts you "like" within our app
+- Information about intagram posts you "like"
 - Your Discord account information (provided by you)

 ## 2. How We Use Your Information